vtapia5070/twinkle-kit/README.md

 - React Testing Library for component testing
 - Jest DOM for DOM testing utilities
 - User Event for simulating user interactions

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.